mnot/I-D/safe-hint/draft.md

 ~~~

 When configured to do so, user agents SHOULD include the "safe" preference in
-every request, to ensure that the preference is applied (where possible) to all
+every request, to ensure that the preference is available to all requested
 resources.

 For example, a Web browser might have a "Request Safe Browsing" option.